cbsobral/NLP-Supervisor-Recommender/README.md

 # **Supervisor Recommendation Tool - Final Report**
 ## **The Project**

-In this project, we use the "Natural Language Toolkit" ([nltk](https://www.nltk.org/)) and  [Gensim](https://radimrehurek.com/gensim/) packages to employ topic modeling techniques for classifying the content of the 31 Master Thesis Colloquia supervision plans – downloaded from the Hertie School’s Mystudies database, and converted into .txt files – into different topics.
+In this project, we use the "Natural Language Toolkit" ([nltk](https://www.nltk.org/)) and  [Gensim](https://radimrehurek.com/gensim/) packages to employ topic modeling techniques for classifying the content of the 31 Master Thesis Colloquia supervision plans – downloaded from the Hertie School’s MyStudies database, and converted into .txt files – into different topics.

 These supervision plans compose the “corpus” of the work, from which we derive a model that generates per-document topic distributions.